ihni/movie-system/README.md

 # Movie Reservation System with Data Structures and Algorithms

-This project is a movie reservation system to display data structures and algorithms for handling functionality such as seat reservation, movie showtimes, and user management.
+This project is a movie reservation system to display data structures and algorithms for seat reservations, movie showtimes, and user management.

 ## Features